Planting tips

 • Remove any damaged roots with sharp pruners.

-• Place the plant in the hole so the very top roots are level with the soil surface.
-This is also called the root flare, or collar.
+• Hold the plant in the hole with one hand so the root collar is level with the soil surface.

-• Cover roots, filling the spaces between the roots with soil, up to the root flare or collar.
-Be sure the top roots are covered, but do not pile soil around the stem above the roots.
+• Cover roots with the other hand, filling the spaces between the roots with soil so the roots keep their natural shape, up to the root collar.
+Cover the top roots, but do not pile soil around the stem above the roots.

 Replacing the Soil